ZerothAngel/FtDScripts/public-ftd.md

   * [smartmine](https://zerothangel.com/FtDScripts/smartmine.lua) &mdash; aka mobilemine.
 Rocket-propelled magnetic mines that automatically match depth and minimizes magnetic range when friendlies are nearby.

-#### Legacy ####

-These all use generalmissile under the hood, but continue to be configured as they were before.
-I will most likely not add any new configuration options, but they should continue to work for the foreseeable future.

-  * [umultiprofile](https://zerothangel.com/FtDScripts/umultiprofile.lua) &mdash; Multiple profile missile script, based on unifiedmissile.
-Profiles can be selected by weapon slot, launcher direction (left, right up, etc.) or launcher orientation (horizontal/vertical). ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=21639)) ([Demo platform](https://steamcommunity.com/sharedfiles/filedetails/?id=807779571))
-  * [unifiedmissile](https://zerothangel.com/FtDScripts/unifiedmissile.lua) &mdash; Highly configurable advanced missile script that supports a variety of attack profiles. ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=21639))

 ### Turret Scripts ###

 I've only recently started dabbling in Lua-aimed cannon turrets.
 Frankly, I don't see any solid advantages yet (aside from making the LWC/receiver/failsafe combo unnecessary).
 And you lose quite a bit, like failsafes and the ability to have AI-assisted manual targeting.